 Walking and driving on snow compacts it into solid ice, making it much harder to shovel away.
-Thankfully, there are ways you can handle it, and today we want to share some handy tips and tricks with you.
+Are you wondering how to melt snow fast?
+Thankfully, there are ways you can handle it, and today, our team at Earth Development will share some handy tips and tricks with you.

-Melting the ice is easily one of the best ways to get rid of it.
+Melting the ice is easily one of the best ways to remove snow.
 Hardened snow and ice can be tough to crack and move, so melting it is the obvious alternative.